 I love how international they have become.
 It feels like the world is their limit and all doors are open.
 I am proud and excited for their future.

-Nowadays it is easier to go abroad and though COVID 19 might have changed things, it has also opened new perspectives.
+Nowadays it is easier to go studying abroad and, though COVID 19 might have changed things, it has also opened new perspectives.
 All the smart working and studying has made everything a little weird but it has also connected us globally while staying at home.

 It is true, thinking of traveling now might be a little scary, but it won’t always be like this.
 Universities across the world are accepting the challenge, finding solutions to the new situation.
 The world has now connected and there is no coming back.